taehyun-lim/taehyun-lim.github.io/_teaching/international_relations.md

 * Major international topics including: IR theories; foreign policy; international conflict of various kinds and conflict resolution; international organizations, law and human rights; international integration, both historically and currently; environmental and population challenges; the North-* South gap; and the international political economy

 (excerpt from Dr. Northrup’s Fall 2017 syllabus)

 My Responsibility
 ======
 I was the instructor for two recitation sections each semester.
 In Spring 2016, they were both twenty-eight students, in Fall 2016, twenty and twenty-one, and in Fall 2017, twenty three and twenty.
 I designed quizzes, graded exams, quizzes, and group projects, led two discussion sections every week, and held office hours.

 At first it didn’t come as easy as I hoped.
 Some students would be very eager to participate while others were passive and needed more encouragement.
 Some grasped my point quickly while others needed more explanation.
 I tried to listen better and be clearer as the sections went on.
 I was able to better attend to the students’ needs later on.

+Additional materials provided upon request.